Title IX

 Pursuant to Federal Title IX of the Education Amendments of 1972 (“Title IX”), implemented at 34 C.F.R. § 106.31, subd. (a), each MPCSD student and employee has a right to learn and work in an environment that is safe free from unlawful discrimination and are treated equally and fairly.
 Menlo Park City School District (MPCSD) is committed to provide a workplace and educational environment free of sexual harassment and considers such harassment to be a major offense, which may result in disciplinary action.
 This policy is inclusive of instances that occur while the following: on any school campus; at school-sponsored events and activities, regardless of location; through school-owned technology; and through other electronic means.
 In May of 2020, the U.S. Department of Education (DOE) issued new Title IX regulations.
 The new regulations describe what constitutes sexual harassment under Title IX, what triggers a school's legal obligation to respond, and how a school must respond.

-The new regulations include:
+The regulations include:

 (1) a specific definition of sexual harassment,